 The disability determination process can take as short as a few months or as long as several years.
-According to the Social Security Administration (SSA), you can expect to wait between six to eight months for an initial decision on your disability claim, with a national average processing time of 231 days.
-Regional wait times can vary significantly—in 2024, initial claims in the New York area have been processed in under five months, while claimants in the Dallas region can expect almost 10 months of initial review before getting a decision.
+According to the Social Security Administration (SSA), as of January 2026, you can expect to wait about six months for an initial decision on your disability claim, with a national average processing time of 194 days.
+But regional wait times can vary significantly—last year, initial claims in the New York area were being processed in under five months, while claimants in the Dallas region could expect almost nine months of initial review before getting a decision.

-Unfortunately for claimants who've been denied after waiting for almost a year, the disability process doesn't move considerably faster the farther up the chain of appeals you go.
+Unfortunately for disability applicants who’ve been denied after waiting many months, the disability process doesn’t move considerably faster the further up the chain of appeals you go.
 But you can take some control over how quickly your case moves up the ladder by keeping on top of appeal deadlines and hiring a lawyer to strengthen your case at each step.

-After you've received an initial denial, you have the opportunity to go through several stages of appeal.
-Most claimants who are approved for benefits only win after they've had a disability hearing, meaning they'll need to appeal more than once.
-Broadly speaking, you can expect it to take at least two years from the date you begin your application until you receive a final decision.
+After you’ve received an initial denial, you have the opportunity to go through several stages of appeal.
+Most claimants who are approved for benefits only win after they’ve had a disability hearing, meaning they’ll need to appeal more than once.
+Broadly speaking, you can expect it to take about two years from the date you begin your application until you receive a final decision, assuming you have to appeal.

 Not many people who’ve been denied benefits go any further than the Appeals Council, and fewer still decide to pursue their claim in federal court.
 Each case is unique, however, so you (with the help of your attorney, if you have one) should consider at each stage whether it’s wiser to appeal again or file a new application.